sk33lz/highscoreapi/README.md

     TABLE_ORDER_ASC='username'

+### SELECT_COLUMNS
+Configure the columns that your database will select to render in the JSON object that is displayed in the table using the [JSON.stringify()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify) function.

+    SELECT_COLUMNS='highscore,username,timeplayed'

 ## Connect High Score API to a Database
 The database connection settings are stored as environment variables in a .env file for easy setup of local, dev, staging, and production enviroments for the API.